spryker/spryker-docs/docs/dg/dev/backend-development/yves/modular-frontend.md

 ---
 title: Modular Frontend
 description: This document provides information on Pages and Widgets, the Pages module and how the Pages module can be extended.
-Real-life examples included into the document will help you to understand the concept better.
+Examples will help you to understand the concept better.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/modular-frontend